cyberark/cyberark-conjur-cli/README.md

 .
 Conjur maintainers perform additional testing on the Suite release versions to ensure compatibility.
 When possible, upgrade your Conjur Open Source version to match the [latest Suite release](https://docs.conjur.org/Latest/en/Content/ReleaseNotes/ConjurOSS-suite-RN.htm) .
-When using integrations, choose the latest suite release that matches your Conjur Open Source version.
+When using integrations, choose the latest Suite release that matches your Conjur Open Source version.
 For any questions, please contact us on [Discourse](https://discuss.cyberarkcommons.org/c/conjur/5).

 ### Supported Services